foreversd/forever/README.md

 ### forever.stopAll (format)
 Stops all forever scripts currently running.
 This method returns an EventEmitter that raises the 'stopAll' event when complete.

-### forever.list (format, [procs])
+### forever.list (format, callback)
 Returns a list of metadata objects about each process that is being run using forever.
 This method is synchronous and will return the list of metadata as such.
+Only processes which have invoked `forever.startServer()` will be available from `forever.list()`

 ### forever.cleanup ()
 Cleans up any extraneous forever *.pid files that are on the target system.
 This method returns an EventEmitter that raises the 'cleanUp' event when complete.